 The icing on the cake was our own veranda and sun-loungers where we could put our feet up and take in the dazzling view of the beach and the sea.
 For me, this was easily the best place to stay in Tioman island.

-Top things to do in Tioman Island
+The best things to do on Tioman Island

-Scuba diving and snorkelling in Tioman Island
+Scuba diving and snorkelling

 On Tioman Island, what to do during the day includes snorkelling and scuba diving to explore the rich waters around the island.
 Tioman is surrounded by colourful coral reefs and teeming marine life, making it a world-class destination for snorkeling and diving.

-At Juara Beach, try the Amigo Dive Center, where you can take trips to stunning dive sites around Tioman including Coral Island and Renggis Island:
+At Juara Beach, try the Amigo Dive Center, where you can take trips to stunning dive sites around Tioman including Coral Island and Renggis Island, known for its abundant reef sharks and colourful fish.
+Visit the Marine Park Centre to learn about the island’s protected underwater ecosystems or dive deeper to see shipwrecks or vibrant reefs at dive spots like Chebeh and Tiger Reef.

 Equipment is available for rent and many resorts offer guided tours.